 Then painted the rest of the bathroom walls and added a new floor.

-Of course I added some colorful accessories like a very happy shower curtain and a new mirror.
+To make the look of the bathroom complete, I added some colorful accessories.
+Like a very happy shower curtain and a new mirror.

 Don’t stop now with your bathroom remodel: